EGI-ILM/automated-containers/README.md

 3. Definition of a [TOSCA template](https://docs.oasis-open.org/tosca/TOSCA/v1.0/os/TOSCA-v1.0-os.html) to define the actions to perform.
 4. Execution of the im-client with the TOSCA template.

+**Steps 1 and 2** require to be done only once (unless there is a change of provider and new details have to be added).
+In **Step 3**, different templates will have to be created or modified for different container images. **Step 4** is the actual step that has to be run routinarily.

-Specific steps are given below.
+Specific instructions for each step are given below.
 You can skip some of the steps if, for example, you already have oidc-agent installed and configured in your system.

 Note that these steps are prepared for an **Ubuntu system**.
 Other systems will require different but similar steps. **Python3** and **pip** must be available.